mfl28/BoundingBoxEditor/README.md

 * Export and import  rectangular and polygonal bounding box annotations to and from JSON and XML files (using [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/) format)
 * Export and import rectangular bounding box annotations using the [YOLO](https://pjreddie.com/darknet/yolo/) format
 * Format validation and error reporting when importing annotations
-* Nest bounding box labels (which is then reflected in the output xml-file if using Pascal VOC format)
+* Nest bounding box labels (which is then reflected in the output XML-file if using Pascal VOC format)
 * Easily and swiftly navigate and search the loaded image files via a side-panel with thumbnails
 * Tag bounding boxes using tags defined in the Pascal VOC format (truncated, difficult, occluded, pose: *, action: *)
 * Color-coded, searchable and fully dynamic object categories